mdn/content/files/en-us/web/javascript/reference/global_objects/temporal/index.md

 The important lesson to preface the whole introduction is that **date handling is complex**.
 One of the fundamental flaws of `Date` is that it tries to simplify the model too much and in the process introduces too many footguns.
 Let's start with the first principles of how dates are represented.
 If we want to speak about a unique instant in history, there are two ways to do so:

 - As a timestamp: the number of milliseconds or nanoseconds elapsed since a fixed point in time (known as the _epoch_). `Date` objects are fundamentally timestamps.
-- As a combination of components: era, year, month, day, hour, minute, second, millisecond, and nanosecond.
-The era, year, month, and day identifiers only make sense with reference to a _calendar system_.
-The whole combination maps to a unique instant in history when associated with a timezone. `Date` objects provide methods for reading and modifying these components.
+- As a combination of components: year, month, day, hour, minute, second, millisecond, and nanosecond.
+The year, month, and day identifiers only make sense with reference to a _calendar system_.
+The whole combination maps to a unique instant in history when associated with a time zone. `Date` objects provide methods for reading and modifying these components.

-Timezone underlies a significant number of date-related bugs.
-When interacting with a `Date` via the "combination of components" model, the time can only be in two timezones: UTC and local (device), and there's no way to specify an arbitrary timezone.
-Also lacking is the concept of "no timezone": this is known as a _calendar date_ (for dates) or _wall-clock time_ (for times), which is a time you "read off a calendar or clock".
+Time zone underlies a significant number of date-related bugs.
+When interacting with a `Date` via the "combination of components" model, the time can only be in two time zones: UTC and local (device), and there's no way to specify an arbitrary time zone.
+Also lacking is the concept of "no time zone": this is known as a _calendar date_ (for dates) or _wall-clock time_ (for times), which is a time you "read off a calendar or clock".
 For example, if you are setting a daily wake up alarm, you will want to set it to "8:00AM" regardless of whether it is daylight saving time or not, whether you have traveled to a different time zone, etc.

 A second feature lacking from `Date` is the calendar system.
 Most people may be familiar with the Gregorian calendar, where there are two eras: BC and AD, there are 12 months, each month has a different number of days, there's a leap year every 4 years, etc. However, some of these concepts may not apply when you are working with another calendar system, such as the Hebrew calendar, the Chinese calendar, the Japanese calendar, etc. With `Date`, you can only work with the Gregorian calendar model.